 It's important for you to learn what the plan's rules are and what services are available to you.
 We encourage you to set aside some time to look through this Evidence of Coverage booklet.

 If you are confused or concerned or just have a question, please contact Customer Care.
-(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)

 Section 1.3 Legal information about the Evidence of Coverage